 There are twelve objectives in the 2017 Core Strategy, supported by targets, and progress against these targets is summarised in Table 1, below.
 Chapter 2 provides more detail on the objectives, targets and indicators.
+The 12 strategic objectives address key issues and challenges for Ipswich over the Plan period.

-This chapter firstly considers the extent to which the policies are being implemented and secondly considers the delivery of the plan and wider trends in relation to the indicators and targets identified in relation to the 12 objectives set out in chapter 11 of the adopted Core Strategy.
+This chapter firstly considers the extent to which the policies are being implemented and secondly considers the delivery of the plan and wider trends in relation to the indicators and targets identified in relation to the 12 objectives set out in chapter 11 of the 2017 Core Strategy.